Bakuriu/feanor-csv/README.md

 ## Feanor DSL Expressions

-Values are defined by a simple DSL that allows you to combine multiple arbitraries in different ways and they allow to express complex logic for your data generation.
+Values are defined by a simple DSL that allows you to combine multiple producers in different ways and they allow to express complex logic for your data generation.

-### Arbitrary definitions
+### Producer definitions

-An arbitrary definition is simply its type and follows the syntax `#<NAME>[CONFIG]` as explained before.
+An producer definition is simply its type and follows the syntax `#<NAME>[CONFIG]` as explained before.

 ### Assignments